-1. Analysis-Reaction Paper 5 10 15 20 25 • Provided a complete and thorough review of the Comments: important elements of the reading selection. • Personal position is identifiable, reasonable, and sound. • Review showed strong understanding of attitudes, values, and beliefs expressed in the article. • Synthesis of information demonstrates critical thinking.
+1. Analysis-Reaction Paper 5 10 15 20 25 --

+Provided a complete and thorough review of the Com men ts: important elements of the reading selection. • Personal position is identifiable, reasonable, and sound.
+Review showed strong understanding of attitudes, values, and beliefs expressed in the article.
+Synthesis of information demonstrates critical thinking.
+5 Synthesis of information demonstrates critical timiking.
 2. 10 Day Journal 10 20 30 40 50 Presentation represents a high-quality graduate level work.
-Comments: Observations are recorded and relevant to the topic.
+Com men ts: Observations are recorded and relevant to the topic.
 Followed required format of presentation.
 Position is one chosen/researched from a sound perspective that integrates the topic of moral and character formation.

-3. Philosophy of Coaching - Character Paper 10 20 30 40 50 Presentation represents a high-quality graduate level work: Cor nme nts: Writer's voice is distinctive while being appropriate to task and audience.
+Character formation.
+3. Philosophy of Coaching - Character Paper 10 20 30 40 50 7 Presentation represents a high-quality graduate level work: Com men ts: Writer's voice is distinctive while being appropriate to task and audience.
+To the state of th - Each required section was adequately presented and developed. • Content provided practical examples that give the reader a clear sense of your position.
+Thesis supported by a variety of relevant facts, examples, & illustrations from experience, references to related readings, etc. 1 4.
+Coaches Interview 10 20 3 0 40 50 Presentation represents a high-quality graduate level work: Com men ts: • Writer's voice is distinctive while being appropriate to task and audience.
 Followed required format of presentation.
 Each required section was adequately presented and developed.
 Content provided practical examples that give the reader a clear sense of your position.
-Thesis supported by a variety of relevant facts, examples, & illustrations from experience, references to related readings, etc.
+Thesis supported by a variety of relevant facts, examples, & illustrations from experience, references to related readings, etc. refaced feadings, etc.

-4. Coaches Interview 10 20 30 40 50 Presentation represents a high-quality graduate level work: Comments: • Writer's voice is distinctive while being appropriate to task and audience.
+5. Practice Plan Preparation 10 20 30 40 50 Presentation represents a high-quality graduate level work: • Writer's voice is distinctive while being appropriate to Com ments :

+task and audience.

 Followed required format of presentation.

+• Each required section was adequately presented and

+developed.

-Each required section was adequately presented and developed. • Content provided practical examples that give the reader a clear sense of your position. • Thesis supported by a variety of relevant facts, examples, & illustrations from experience, references to related readings, etc.
+• Content provided practical examples that give the reader

+a clear sense of your position.

+Thesis supported by a variety of relevant facts,

+examples, & illustrations from experience, references to

+related readings, etc.